 In fact, once I'm satisfied, I usually keep on working.
 It is exactly at that point that I start working even harder, very intentionally, feverishly, because I see the path and I'm decided to follow it.
 This is what happened with the sculpted creature here.

 I knew I wanted texture, an extra sculptured element.
 I had a background image that had developed through a process of trial and error until it made sense.
 There was some space that asked for attention.
-I added a blob, it looked shinny and interesting, but it was not enough.
+I added a blob, it looked shiny and interesting, but it was not enough.
 I already had at that point the general idea of a creature protecting the figure (or at least what I saw as a figure) in the background, so then I intently started working towards making it clear, at least to me.
 And since I had a story, once the image was complete I felt the need to enhance it with a poem, heroic and just a tiny bit cheesy, like a pure heart.

 The painting is 20x20, acrylic on canvas (including the 3D elements) and just a bit of mixed media.